wandyezj/wandyezj.github.io/docs/_posts/2023-04-22-intern-cohort.md

 - Frisbee in the park
 - Board Games at a coffee shop
-- City neighborhood walking tour
+- Walking Tour of City neighborhood
 - Attend free events
+- Lunch BBQ Potluck